 Hara hachi bu is a Japanese term that teaches one to eat until they are only 80% full.
 While the rest of the world tends to overeat.
-Research shows that when people who stop eating before they are full and this helps to reduce the risk of excess calories and weight gain.
-Moreover, foods consumed by those who live longer are rich in fibre and other nutrients which are digested slowly, thus quickly triggering feelings of satiety.
+Research shows that when people who stop eating before they are full help reduce the risk of excess calories and weight gain.
+Moreover, foods consumed by those who live longer are rich in fiber and other nutrients.
+These foods are digested slowly, thus quickly triggering feelings of satiety.

 6. Manage your stress

-Stress is a natural part of life, however chronic stress can lead to a number of fateful illnesses thus it’s important to practice good stress reduction techniques.
+Stress is a natural part of life.
+However chronic stress can lead to a number of fateful illnesses.
+Therefore, it’s important to practice good stress reduction techniques.

 7. Maintaining a sense of purpose

 Known as ikigai in Okinawa or plan de vida in Nicoya, having a life purpose has been linked with better mental health, as well as increased mortality.
-Essentially, you need a reason to wake up in the morning and often finding this reason requires a deep personal journey of self-discovery.
+Essentially, you need a reason to wake up in the morning.
+Often finding this reason requires a deeply personal journey of self-discovery.

 Establish your own health zone